transformerlab/transformerlab-docs/docs/install/advanced-install.md

 :::

 Today, Transformer Lab exposes a public API on your server that accepts unauthenticated network requests.
 If you were to run Transformer Lab on the public internet, this would create a significant security issue.
 We recommend only running the API server on internal networks.
 If you need to access the API server from outside your internal network, use a VPN or a tool like Tailscale to avoid exposing the server to the public internet.

-For more information, read our document on how to run Transformer Lab publicly (@TODO)

-In addition, note that Transformer Lab allows a user to upload and run arbitrary Python scripts which can be potentially dangerous.
-Do not run untrusted scripts on a machine.